sepulchra/alfred-mail-link/README.md

 <img width="746" alt="elink" src="https://user-images.githubusercontent.com/122695153/232148864-8af766b4-a1a2-4884-9787-fe6a33e73ab7.png">

-[Hello, is it me your are looking for?](message://xxxxxxxxxxxxx@google.com%3e) from lionel@email.com

 This is handy for adding message to lists and task managers where mail needs to be tackled at a later date.